sean-mcmahon/sean-mcmahon.github.io/_posts/2023-11-10-confusion-matrices.markdown

 ## Intersection Over Union (IOU) / Jaccard score.

-The IOU metric frequently come up for me as someone who has trained many semantic segmentation or pixel-wise classification models over the years.
+The IOU metric frequently come up for me as someone who has trained many models for semantic segmentation over the years.
 However, few explain this metric in terms of a confusion matrix, from that information, the Jaccard or IOU is defined as:

 $$ IOU = \frac{ TP }{ TP + FP + FN } $$